The Generalization-Stability Tradeoff In Neural Network Pruning: Approach

+For each layer of a model, the \textit{pruning schedule }specifies epochs on which pruning iterations occur (for example, two configurations in Figure \ref{fig:tradeoff_l2} prune the last VGG11 convolutional layer every 40 epochs between epochs 7 and 247).
+On a pruning iteration, the amount of the layer pruned is the layer's \textit{iterative pruning rate} (given as a fraction of the layer's original size), and a layer's \textit{total pruning percentage} is its iterative pruning rate multiplied by the number of scheduled pruning iterations.
+With the aforementioned schedule, there are seven pruning events, and a layer with total pruning percentage 90\% would have an iterative pruning rate of $\frac{90}{7}\% \approx 13\%$.
+Except where we note otherwise, our VGG11 and ResNet18 experiments prune just the last four convolutional layers with total pruning percentages \{30\%, 30\%, 30\%, 90\%\} and \{25\%, 40\%, 25\%, 95\%\}, respectively.
+This leads to parameter reductions of 42\% for VGG11 and 46\% for ResNet18.

+Our experiments and earlier work \cite{bartoldson2018enhancing} indicated that focusing pruning on later layers was sufficient to create generalization and stability differences while also facilitating recovery from various kinds of pruning instability (lower total pruning percentages in earlier layers also helped recovery in \cite{li2016pruning,you2019gate}).
+As iterative pruning rate and schedule vary by layer to accommodate differing total pruning percentages, we note the largest iterative pruning rate used by a configuration in the plot legend.
+In Section \ref{sec:iter}, we test the dependence of our results on having layer-specific hyperparameter settings by pruning 10\% of every layer in every block of ResNet18, ResNet20, and ResNet56.

-In our experiments, we denote pruning algorithms that target the smallest-magnitude parameters with an "S" subscript (e.g. prune$_\mathrm{S}$), random parameters with an "R" subscript, and the largest-magnitude parameters with an "L" subscript.
+\paragraph{Parameter scoring and pruning target} We remove entire filters (structured pruning), and we typically \textit{score} filters of VGG11 using their $\ell_2$-norm and filters of ResNet18---which has feature map shortcuts not accounted for by filters---using their resulting feature map activations' $\ell_1$-norms \cite{polyak2015channel,li2016pruning}, which we compute with a moving average.
+Experiments in Section \ref{sec:iter}, Appendix \ref{sec:app_trade}, and Appendix \ref{sec:app_c100} use other scoring approaches, including $\ell_1$-norm scoring of ResNet filters in Section \ref{sec:iter}.
+We denote pruning algorithms that \textit{target}/remove the smallest-magnitude (lowest-scored) parameters with an "S" subscript (e.g. Prune$_\mathrm{S}$ or Prune\_S), random parameters with an "R" subscript, and the largest-magnitude parameters with an "L" subscript.
+Please see Appendix \ref{sec:app_cfg} for more pruning details.

+\paragraph{Framing pruning as noise injection} Pruning is typically a deterministic procedure, with the weights that are targeted for pruning being defined by a criterion (e.g., the bottom 1\% of weights in magnitude).
+Given weights meeting such a criterion, pruning can be effected through their multiplication by a $\mathrm{Bernoulli}(p)$ distributed random variable, where $p=0$.
+Setting $p > 0$ would correspond to DropConnect, a DNN noise injection approach and generalization of dropout \cite{hinton2012improving,wan2013regularization,srivastava2014dropout}.
+Thus, for weights meeting the pruning criterion, pruning is a limiting case of a noise injection technique.
+Since not all weights matter equally to a DNN's computations, we measure the amount/salience of the ``noise'' injected by pruning via the drop in accuracy immediately following pruning (see Figure \ref{fig:timeline}).

+In Section \ref{sec:exp_noise}, we show that pruning's generalization benefit can be obtained without permanently removing parameters.
+Primarily, we achieve this by multiplying by zero---for a denoted number of training batches---the parameters we would normally prune, then returning them to the model (we run variants where they return initialized at the values they trained to prior to zeroing, and at zero as in \cite{han2016dsd}).
+In a separate experiment, we replace the multiplication by zero with the addition of Gaussian noise, which has a variance equal to the variance of the unperturbed parameters on each training batch and a larger variance on the first batch of a new epoch.
+Please see Appendix \ref{sec:app_noise} for more details.